 Buchman

-Buchman is Modi’in’s most Anglo-concentrated neighborhood — a planned, family-oriented section of the city with a strong dati-leumi character and the kind of community density that emerges quickly in planned environments.
-New construction dominates; apartments come with the modern features (parking, elevators, balconies, central A/C) that older Israeli neighborhoods don’t.
+Modi’in’s most Anglo-concentrated neighbourhood — planned, family-oriented, with a strong dati-leumi character and the kind of community density that emerges quickly in planned environments.
+New construction dominates; apartments come with parking, elevators, balconies, and central A/C. Appeals to Anglo families who want the Ra’anana lifestyle with a more religious community character, or who want central-Israel access without choosing Jerusalem or Tel Aviv.

 Beit Shemesh